-- fluctuations in the price of gold; - lack of adequate insurance to cover potential liabilities; - the lack of cash dividend payments by us; - our history of losses from operations; - our ability to attract, retain and hire key personnel; - volatility in our stock price and gold equities generally; - our ability to raise additional capital or raise funds from the sale of non-core assets on favorable terms, if at all; - general economic conditions adverse to Mt Todd development or operation; - the potential acquisition of a control position in the Company for less than fair value as a result of industry consolidation or otherwise; - lack of success in our efforts to find an acceptable partner, external financing or other acceptable alternatives to move forward with development of Mt.
-Todd; - evolving corporate governance and public disclosure regulations; - intense competition in the mining industry; - tax initiatives on domestic and international levels; - fluctuation in foreign currency values; - our likely status as a PFIC (as defined below) for U.S. federal tax purposes; - delays, potential losses and inability to maintain sufficient working capital due to business interruptions or global economic slowdowns caused by the COVID-19 pandemic; - cybersecurity breaches that threaten or disrupt our information technology systems; - anti-bribery and anti-corruption laws; - direct and indirect consequences of the COVID-19 pandemic; and - potential conflicts of interest arising from certain of our directors and officers serving as directors and officers of other companies in the natural resources sector.
+- fluctuations in the price of gold; - inflation and cost escalation; - lack of adequate insurance to cover potential liabilities; - the lack of cash dividend payments by us; - our history of losses from operations; - our ability to attract, retain and hire key personnel; - volatility in our stock price and gold equities generally; - our ability to obtain a development partner or other means of financing for Mt Todd on favorable terms, if at all; - our ability to raise additional capital or raise funds from the sale of non-core assets on favorable terms, if at all; - general economic conditions adverse to Mt Todd development or operation;

+- the potential acquisition of a control position in the Company for less than fair value as a result of industry consolidation or otherwise; - lack of success in our efforts to find an acceptable partner, external financing or other acceptable alternatives to move forward with development of Mt Todd; - evolving corporate governance and public disclosure regulations; - intense competition in the mining industry; - tax initiatives on domestic and international levels; - potential changes in regulations of taxation initiatives; - fluctuation in foreign currency values; - our likely status as a PFIC (as defined below) for U.S. federal tax purposes; - cybersecurity breaches that threaten or disrupt our information technology systems; - anti-bribery and anti-corruption laws; and - potential conflicts of interest arising from certain of our directors and officers serving as directors and officers of other companies in the natural resources sector.